Chapter 1: Chapter One

 “Only the best for my bodyguard,” Hannibal agreed with a smile.

-“Perhaps, only the best for Will Graham, as well.
-For some time.”
+“Perhaps, only the best for Will Graham, for a while.”

 Hannibal rolled his eyes, tucking Will closer into his chest, “I have no intention of breaking him Chiyoh.
 This was just some needed persuasion.”